 Meaning

-The message behind “This is a work of fiction.
+In the quote “This is a work of fiction.
 All the characters in it, human and otherwise, are imaginary, excepting only certain of the fairy folk, whom it might be unwise to offend by casting doubts on their existence.
-Or lack thereof.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+Or lack thereof.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme